hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 ## Learning Objectives

-* Introduce participants to R and RStudio
+* An introduction to R and RStudio
-* Set up participants to have a working directory with a `data/` folder inside
+* Creating a directory structure for efficient data management
-* Point to relevant information on how to get help, and understand how to ask well formulated questions
+* Knowing where to get help and understanding how to ask well formulated questions

 ## What is R?